 I am not sure you know this but I deeply care about your child and have dedicated my life to empowering your kiddo to thrive.
 I know you understand what I am saying because you possess the same dream!
 With this in mind, please note that everything I do in my classroom connects to this goal of thriving, even discipline (especially discipline).

-I wanna share five things every teacher wnats parents need to know about school discipline.
+I wanna share five things every teacher wants parents to know about school discipline.
 As you read through this list, please keep in mind the fact that we are on the same team, working towards the goal of empowering happy, successful children.

 1) When I discipline your kid, I am only disciplining your kid, not you or your parenting

 Children are young and immature.
 It's inevitable that they mess up.
 I say this because I wholehearted believe that great parents are not defined by whether or not their kid makes a mistake, great parents are defined by how they react to their children's mistakes.

 2) School is the ideal place for your child to mess up and learn from mistakes

 School is exactly where you want your child to be caught making mistakes.
 In the grand scheme of things, it is a low-risk environment, with minimal consequences.
-By allowed your child to be disciplined and challenged to grow up at school, you save your child the heartache of real-world consequences (like getting cut from a team, being fired, or getting arrested)
+By allowing your child to be disciplined and challenged to grow up at school, you save your child the heartache of real-world consequences (like getting cut from a team, being fired, or getting arrested)